 - Learn correct sterilization methods of surgical items.

-Learning takes place in Lakeland's perioperative learning lab, which includes a modern classroom, mock operating room, scrub room and sterile processing areas.
+Learning takes place in Lakeland's perioperative learning lab, which includes a brand-new classroom, simulated operating room, scrub room and sterile processing areas.

-If you want to learn more, talk it out with our program director to learn about how to become a surgical technologist and be on your way to a great job in health care.
+If you want to learn more, contact our program director to learn about how to become a surgical technologist and be on your way to a great job in health care.

 View this presentation for an inside look at the program